 I pitched everything on the grass field.
 Then I wanted to take a shower, so I would be ready to sit down and think things over.
 I walked to the bathroom with my towel when I saw Bram standing at the front desk.
-I didn't understand how he could have arrived at the campsite after me, it looked like he was just getting of his bike.
+I didn't understand how he could have arrived at the campsite after me, it looked like he was just getting off his bike.
 I said 'hey Bram, you also here?'.
 He replied 'Hey Bart, nice to see you again'.

 Sunset in the mountains

 According to the route description there were 'plam trees' in Bolzano.
-We didn't see that exotic tree species, but did find a palm tree.
+We didn't see that exotic tree species, but we did find a palm tree.